in4lio/yupp/doc/python.md

     # coding: yupp.<encoding name>

-**yupp** performs a macro-expansion of a source code containing macros and generates a source code in pure Python.
+**yupp** performs a macro-expansion of source code containing macros and generates source code in pure Python.
 It happens at the initial stage of a source file run.
 Every next run if the original source code does not get changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.

-The following example demonstrates how to generate the source code in Python using a dictionary.
+The following example demonstrates how to generate source code in Python using a dictionary.
 Data collected in this dictionary is used to create, initialize and print a set of variables.